 2. Drive defensively

-According to our driving instructors in Camden, driving defensively is key to passing your driving test, particularly in the test centres that are surrounded by very busy roads, like Wood Green and Tottenham.
+According to driving instructors in Camden, driving defensively is key to passing your driving test, particularly in the test centres that are surrounded by very busy roads, like Wood Green and Tottenham.
 Driving defensively basically means expecting the unexpected from other road users, and tailoring your own driving accordingly.

-Our driving instructors in Camden have warned that many learners pick up faults during their tests due to failing to observe adequately.
+Driving instructors in Camden have warned that many learners pick up faults during their tests due to failing to observe adequately.
 So make sure to ask your instructor to go over your mirror routines before your test, and when in doubt, check those mirrors!

 Choosing between manual and automatic